splunk/public-o11y-docs/alerts-detectors-notifications/splunk-operational-apm.rst

      - See :ref:`apm-autodetector-spans-blocked` for more information about this detector.

-After you receive an alert from one of the following Splunk operational APM AutoDetect detectors, here are some potential next steps:
+Here are some potential next steps after you receive an alert from one of a Splunk operational APM AutoDetect detectors:

 1. Identify when the alert threshold was exceeded.
 2. Review additional metrics